 - student poster session featuring research projects that have taken place on reserves.
-Consider adding a wine and cheese reception to bolster attendance.

 - faculty, researcher and/or manager lectures, TED-style talks, or 5-10 minute “lightning talks” about specific research projects on the reserves.